jannikmi/timezonefinder/README.rst

 improved performance and usability.

 pytzwhere is parsing a 76MB .csv file (floats stored as strings!) completely into memory and computing shortcuts from this data on every startup.
 This is time, memory and CPU consuming.
 Additionaly calculating with floats is slow, keeping those 2M+ floats in the RAM all the time is unnecessary and the precision of floats is not even needed in this case.
-For those reasons this package has been created:
+For these reasons this package has been created:

 Comparison to pytzwhere